labs13-clone/back-end/README.md

 ---

-# Attaching a category (or categories) to a challenge
+# Attach a category (or multiple categories) to a challenge

 ## POST /api/categories/challenges

-- Accepts an array of objects containing category and challenge information
+- Accepts an array of objects (or a single object) containing category and challenge information

 ### --- Sent